-When a visitor first lands on your website, they'll see the area that marketers and designers call "above the fold."
+When a visitor first lands on your website, they'll see the area that industrial marketers (like us!) and designers call "above the fold."
 This area refers to what a user sees before they begin to scroll down or click through your site.
 You have just seconds to capture their interest, and keep visitors on your website so they explore further.
 Use this area to quickly communicate who you are, what you do and how to buy from you.

 There are some key themes every great website follows, no matter if they're Nike or ExxonMobil.
 Let's dive into some actionable things that manufacturers should do to have effective "above the fold" content.